We tried the best catnip toys – here are 6 that are worth your money

 After selecting the best catnip toys on the market, we put them to the test with our team of kitties and critiqued them based on the following criteria:

-Refillable: All of the toys in this guide are refillable with catnip; we explained how easy they were to top up.
+Refillable: All of the toys in this guide are refillable with catnip, as recommended by cat behaviorist Joey Lasvardi.
+We explained how easy they were to top up and whether they came with catnip included.

-Value for money: We included toys at various price points and evaluated whether they were worth the money based on quality and cat enjoyment.
+Value for money: We included toys at various price points and evaluated whether they were worth the money based on the quality and how much our cats enjoyed them.
+No one wants to break the bank over a cat toy, so we're happy to say that everything in this guide costs under $20.

 How to choose the best catnip toys